Jacint-M-David/JavaScript-Core-3-Coursework-Week3-forked/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+A: I assume you meant line 4 vs line 7 as on line 6 there is only a curly brace.
+The function is never called therefore the value that x holds remains unchanged.

 ## Question 2

 Take a look at the following code: